ciembor/spotify-cmd/README.md

 redirect_uri = http://localhost:8888/callback

 [SPOTIFY_CMD_DAEMON]
-socket_path = /tmp/spotify-cmd-daemon.sock
+socket_path = /run/spotify-cmd/spotify-cmd.sock
 socket_buffer_size = 1024
 ```

 * **client_id**, **client_secret** are required.
 Obtain these by creating an app at the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/applications).
 * **device_name** is optional.
 If set, `spotify-cmd-daemon` will force to use it even if another is active; if omitted, it uses the current active device.
 * **redirect_uri** is used for Spotify authentication.
 If not set, it defaults to 'http://localhost:8888/callback'.
 * **socket_path** specifies the Unix socket path for the daemon.
-Defaults to '/tmp/spotify-cmd-daemon.sock'.
+Defaults to '/run/spotify-cmd/spotify-cmd.sock' on Linux and '/tmp/spotify-cmd-daemon.sock' on other systems.
 * **socket_buffer_size** defines the buffer size for socket communication.
 Defaults to 1024.

 ## Commands